terralang/terra/release/README.md

         ...
     end

 Terra also support _metamethods_ similar to Lua's operators like `__add`, which will allow you to overload operators like `+` on Terra types, or specify custom type conversion rules.
-See the [API reference on structs](http://terralang.org/api.html#structs) for more information.
+See the [API reference on structs](api.html#structs) for more information.

 Lua-Terra Interaction
 =====================

 We've already seen examples of Lua code calling Terra functions.
 In general, you can call a Terra function anywhere a normal Lua function would go.
 When passing arguments into a terra function from Lua they are converted into Terra types.
-The [current rules](api.html##converting_between_lua_values_and_terra_values) for this conversion are described in the API reference.
-Right now they match the behavior of [LuaJIT's FFI interface](http://luajit.org/ext_ffi_semantics.html).
+The [current rules](api.html##converting-between-lua-values-and-terra-values) for this conversion are described in the API reference.
+Right now they match the behavior of [LuaJIT's foreign-function interface](http://luajit.org/ext_ffi_semantics.html).
 Numbers are converted into doubles, tables into structs or arrays, Lua functions into function pointers, etc. Here are some examples:

     struct A { a : int, b : double }